Local indistinguishability and incompleteness of entangled orthogonal bases: Method to generate two-element locally indistinguishable ensembles: Multipartite systems

 \begin{proof} Notice that there is a two-dimensional space that is orthogonal to the six states.
 It is spanned by the two states, $\ket{011}$ and $\ket{111}$, and they are separable across every bipartition.
 Taking any linear combination of these two fully separable states, it is not possible to generate any entangled states (neither biseparable states nor genuinely entangled states).
 So, the above six states not only form a three-qubit UEB, but also the unextendibility property of the UEB remains ``conserved'' across every bipartition.
 Obviously, if linear combinations of the orthogonal fully separable pure states in the complementary subspace are able to produce biseparable states, then the given states must not form a UEB in at least one bipartition. \end{proof}

 A general algorithm to produce UEBs in any multipartite system, whose unextendibility property should remain conserved across every bipartition, includes two steps: (i) finding a set of pure orthogonal genuinely entangled states which span a proper subspace of the considered Hilbert space, (ii) in the complementary subspace there should be only fully separable states.
-We believe that the result in Theorem \ref{theo1} is interesting, especially because there is no known example of an unextendible product basis (UPB) which is unextendible across every bipartition.
+We believe that the result in Theorem \ref{theo3} is interesting, especially because there is no known example of an unextendible product basis (UPB) which is unextendible across every bipartition.
 We note here that a UPB is unextendible across every bipartition if it is not possible to get any product state in the complementary subspace considering any bipartition.
 On the other hand, a UEB is unextendible across every bipartition if it is not possible to get any entangled state in the complementary subspace considering any bipartition.

-The result of Theorem \ref{theo1} could also be seen in light of the fact that product states including biseparable ones of a multipartite system form a set of measure zero, and almost all states are genuinely multisite entangled.
+The result of Theorem \ref{theo3} could also be seen in light of the fact that product states including biseparable ones of a multipartite system form a set of measure zero, and almost all states are genuinely multisite entangled.
 In spite of this abundance of entangled states, there does exist a multiparty UEB whose unextendibility is conserved across every bipartition.
 On the other hand, despite the meagre presence of product states, a multiparty UPB with the same property has not as yet been found.

 In this context, we mention that in Ref.~\cite{Agrawal19}, a type of incomplete basis is constructed, termed as unextendible biseparable basis which cannot be completed by adding product states across every bipartition.
 Here, the notion is completely opposite.
 Here, the basis consists of genuinely entangled states such that the orthogonal complement contains only triseparable states.
+We now present the following proposition.